-Vinton provides the most striking example of a cigarette tax increases that produced a drop in revenues.
+Vinton provides the most striking example of a cigarette tax increases that produced a drop-in revenues.
 In FY 2014, Vinton doubled its cigarette tax from \$0.20 per pack to \$0.40 per pack.
 The FY 2014 Budget estimated that tax revenue would increase from \$321,976 in FY 2013 to \$459,375 in FY 2014, or a 43 percent increase.
 The FY 2014 Adopted Budget states that the additional revenue "will be earmarked to fund our capital improvement program."
 However, the additional revenue never materialized and, instead, cigarette tax revenues plunged by 17 percent.

 The town's 2014 Comprehensive Annual Financial Report (CAFR) provides an explanation of the revenue shortfall.
-It states that, "Cigarette tax was 82.7% of the budget [projection] due to a rate increase from \$.20 per pack to \$.40 per pack which decreased revenue as a result of decreased cigarette sales in the Town."
-In response, the "rate was decreased to \$.25 per pack in March 2014 as a result of working with local merchants to regain their sales."14 However, this 38 percent drop in the rate actually produced an additional 26 percent loss of revenue for FY 2015.
+It states that, "Cigarette tax was 82.7 percent of the budget [projection] due to a rate increase from \$.20 per pack to \$.40 per pack which decreased revenue as a result of decreased cigarette sales in the Town."
+In response, the "rate was decreased by \$.15 per pack in March 2014 as a result of working with local merchants to regain their sales."
+However, this 38 percent drop in the tax rate actually produced an additional 26 percent loss of revenue for FY 2015.
+Revenues fell by another 9 percent in FY 2016 as the market failed to recover.